Qilibi Khan: After return to Tang

 Emperor Taizong soon launched a major attack on Goguryeo, and Ashina Simo followed Emperor Taizong on the campaign.
 During siege of Baekam (백암성), Ashina Simo was injured by an arrow, and it was said that Emperor Taizong personally sucked the pus out of his wound, which greatly inspired the soldiers.
 Taizong himself also tended to the injury of another Turkic General who was wounded during the war against Goguryeo, Qibi Heli.
-It was said that after Ashina Simo returned to the Tang capital Chang'an (implying that this is after the end of the campaign in fall 645), he died.
-He was buried with great honors near the tomb of Emperor Taizong's wife Empress Zhangsun, where Emperor Taizong would eventually be buried himself as well.
+It was said that after Ashina Simo returned to the Tang capital Chang'an (implying that this is after the end of the campaign in the fall of 645), he died.
+He was buried with great honors near the tomb of Emperor Taizong's wife Empress Zhangsun, where Emperor Taizong would eventually be buried himself.

 Physical Appearance

 The Old Book of Tang described Ashina Simo's appearance as resembling Sogdians more than Göktürks.
 Simo's Sogdian-like appearance aroused suspicion towards him from Khagans Shibi and Chuluo and prevented Simo from becoming Shad.

 Simo was a relative of Xieli.
 Because his face was like that of the ‘barbarian (huren 胡人)’ and not like that of the Tujue, Shibi [Khagan] and Chuluo [Khagan] were doubtful of his being one of the Ashina.
-Thus although he always held the title of Jiabi Teqin [夾畢特勤; ms. 夾畢特勒] during Chuluo and Xieli’s time, he could not become a shad (she 設) in command of the army till the end.
+Thus although he always held the title of Jiabi Teqin [夾畢特勤; ms. 夾畢特勒] during Chuluo and Xieli's time, he could not become a shad (she 設) in command of the army till the end.